Who is my servicer? Is my servicer the same as my lender or investor?

 If you cannot make your trial payments, it will generally drop your eligibility for that modification, but other assistance options (such as HAFA) do remain available.

-If my mortgage qualifies for a modification (such as HAMP), will my escrow account payment change?
+If my mortgage qualifies for a modification, will my escrow account payment change?

 It might.
 Your escrow payment will adjust if your taxes and insurance premiums change.
 So the amount of your monthly payment that the servicer must place in escrow will also adjust (as permitted by law).
 As always, your modified mortgage payment can fluctuate based on any changes to your monthly escrow payment.

 I owe more than my house is worth.
-Will a modification under HAMP reduce what I owe?
+Will a modification reduce what I owe?

 How will I know if my loan can be modified?

-Your servicer will work with you to help decide if your loan can be modified, either through HAMP or any other modification programs available.
-If you qualify for a modification program, your servicer will place you in a trial period plan.
-Homeowner ConnectTM will provide borrowers with a transparent connection to their servicer, to monitor the status of their foreclosure alternative application.
+Your servicer will work with you to help decide if your loan can be modified.
+If you qualify for a modification program, your servicer may place you in a trial period plan.
+Homeowner ConnectTMwill provide borrowers with a transparent connection to their servicer, to monitor the status of their foreclosure alternative application.

 What other alternatives to foreclosure exist if I do not wish to continue to own my home?